ibm-cloud-docs/Backup/restore-SQLDB.md

 13. Select the appropriate setting for overwrites.
     - To overwrite the existing database if you restore a database with the same name as the existing database, select Overwrite existing databases.
     - To fail the restore if a database with the same name exists, clear Overwrite existing databases.
 If Overwrite existing databases is not selected, and you are restoring multiple databases, the restore fails for all databases if even one database has the same name as an existing database.
 14. To restore the database in restoring state, select Restore using No Recovery option.
-If this option is selected, and transaction logs were backed up by using an alternative method (for example, a native SQL Server backup), you can apply transaction logs to the database after it is restored.
+If this option is selected, you can apply transaction logs to the database after it is restored.
+The transaction logs must be backed up by using an alternative method (for example, a native SQL Server backup) first.
 15. To specify an alternative location for database files, select Alternate Path.
 Click the folder.
 In the Select Folder dialog box, select the alternative file location, and click Okay.

     The alternate file location is only used if the original location for database files is not available.